anterior end rounded or obliquely truncate, posterior end rounded

 nucleus at posterior end

 I have found Rhabdomonas incurva only rarely in the Simmelried.
-After 2010 I could not detect the species anymore.
 Rhabdomonas incurva belongs to the Euglenophyceae and is easily recognized by its slightly bean-shaped appearance.
 The furrows on the pellicle are sometimes difficult to see when the cell is filled with many paramylon grains.
-Rhabdomonas differs from the genus Menoidium in the shape of the cell cross-section.
+Rhabdomonas differs from the genus Menoidium in the shape of the cell in cross-section.
 While the cells of Rhabdomans are almost circular in cross-section, members of the genus Menoidium are strongly laterally flattened.

-Fig. 1 a-b:Rhabdomonas incurva.
-L = 16 – 19 µm.
-Two focal planes of two specimens.
-The smaller specimen (b) is 16 µm long and the larger on 19 µm (b).
-Note the slightly twisted furrows of the pellicle (b).
+Fig. 1 a-c:Rhabdomonas incurva.
+L = 14 µm.
+Three focal planes of a freely swimming specimen.
+Note the slightly twisted furrows of the pellicle (b, c).
+CV = contractile vacuole, F = flagellum.
 Obj.
 100 X.